rsnobles/website-template/DEVELOPMENT.md

 ### Real-time preview on a remote environment

-To enable real-time preview on dev environment:

-1. Uncomment lines on `helm-dev.yaml`
+You can edit the site on GitHub web GUI and preview the changes on a remote environment.
+This is how you enable preview for dev environment:

+1. Enable build webhook by editing `scripts/helm-dev.yaml`.
+2. Enable builds for all branches by changing `ci_exec_build=false` to `ci_exec_build=true` in `taito-config.sh`.
+This is required because GitHub web GUI does not support merging with fast-forward.
-2. Make sure that urlprefix and personal git token have been set for webhook by running `taito secrets:dev`.
+3. Make sure that urlprefix and personal git token have been set for webhook by running `taito secrets:dev`.
 If they are unset, set them with `taito env rotate:dev webhook`
-3. Configure a git webhook for your git repository that calls url https://USER:PASSWORD@DEV-DOMAIN/webhook/URLPREFIX/build when changes are pushed to the git repository.
+4. Configure a git webhook for your git repository.
+It should call url https://USER:PASSWORD@DEV-DOMAIN/webhook/URLPREFIX/build when changes are pushed to the git repository.
 For more information see the [GitHub Webhooks Guide](https://developer.github.com/webhooks/).

-### Kubernetes

-The `scripts/heml.yaml` file contains default Kubernetes settings for all environments and the `scripts/helm-*.yaml` files contain environment specific overrides for them.
-By modying these files you can easily configure environment variables, resource requirements and autoscaling for your containers.

-You can deploy configuration changes without rebuilding with the `taito deployment deploy:ENV` command.

-> Do not modify the helm template located in `./scripts/helm` directory.
-Improve the original helm template located in [WEBSITE-TEMPLATE](https://github.com/TaitoUnited/WEBSITE-TEMPLATE/) repository instead.
+You can enable the build webhook also for staging, if you like.

-### Upgrading to the latest version of the project template
+### Upgrading to the latest version of the WEBSITE-TEMPLATE template

 Run `taito project upgrade`.
-The command copies the latest versions of reusable Helm charts, terraform templates and CI/CD scripts to your project folder, and also this README.md file.
+The command copies the latest versions of reusable Helm charts and CI/CD scripts to your project folder, and also this README.md file.
 You should not make project specific modifications to them as they are designed to be reusable and easily configurable for various needs.
 Improve the originals instead, and then upgrade.

-### Without Taito CLI
+## Without Taito CLI

 You can use this template also without Taito CLI.